 Management allocated \$2,250 of the purchase price to the identifiable intangible assets related to non-compete agreements, customer relationships, and backlog.
 The fair value of these identifiable intangibles will be amortized on a straight-line basis over their estimated useful lives ranging from one to ten years.
 The Company also allocated \$1,100 of the purchase price to trademarks, which management believes has an indefinite useful life.
 In addition, management allocated \$5,228 to goodwill as part of the acquisition.
 As of March 10, 2011, the purchase price allocation is preliminary and could change materially in subsequent periods.
-Any subsequent changes to the purchase price allocation of income tax related matters.
+Any subsequent changes to the purchase price allocation that result in material changes to the Company's consolidated financial results will be adjusted retroactively.
+The final purchase price allocation is pending the consideration of income tax related matters.